Home » Mexico Destinations » Manzanillo » Manzanillo Driving

 Manzanillo Driving Directions

 Welcome to the mexbound.com guide to driving to Manzanillo.
-We strive to provide you with firsthand, detailed information on driving directions and maps to Manzanillo, Colima Mexico.
+We strive to provide you with firsthand, detailed information on driving directions and maps to Manzanillo, Colima, Mexico.
 Before you leave on your next adventure south of the border, be sure to purchase Mexican Insurance from mexbound.com.
 Remember, mexbound.com is "the first choice for the smart traveler."
 Manzanillo is located 2,030 miles south of the U.S. border at San Ysidro, California.
-Driving in Mexico can be challenging as large trucks and buses will pass in the opposite direction.
-Make sure you get gas, whenever you see a gas station as you may not see another open one for 100’s of miles.
-Avoid driving at night you may run into cows or other animals in the road, also it is rare but be careful of banditos, look for cars that are broken down on the highway these usually are traps, many tourists get robbed.
-If you see a car broken down dont feel bad for not stopping.
-The government pays a group of billigual mechanics called the Green Angels, that patrol the highways looking for people in need.
+Driving in Mexico can be challenging, as large trucks and buses will pass in the opposite direction.
+Make sure you get gas whenever you see a gas station, as you may not see another open one for hundreds of miles.
+Avoid driving at night; you may run into cows or other animals in the road.
+Also, it is rare, but be careful of banditos.
+Look for cars that are broken down on the highway; these usually are traps, and many tourists get robbed.
+If you see a car broken down, don't feel bad for not stopping.
+The government pays a group of bilingual mechanics called the Green Angels that patrol the highways looking for people in need.
 If you are driving to Manzanillo you will need a permit for your personal vehicle.
 Mexican Vehicle Permits can be obtained at Banjercito offices located along the border.
-You will also need a Mexican Tourist Visa if you plan on staying in Mexico over 72 hours.
+You will also need a Mexican Tourist Visa if you plan on staying in Mexico for more than 72 hours.
 Mexican Visa permits can be obtained at Mexican Embassies and Consulates within the U.S. and Canada, or at the port of entry with Mexican Consulate Officials.